hpc2n/linux-command-line-101/docs/scripting.md

 # Scripting

-This section will look at scripting, but we start with a quick introduction to **permissions**.
+This section will look at scripting.
+Scripting is used to perform complex or repetitive tasks without user intervention.
+All Linux commands which can be used on the commandlien can also be used inside a script, including wild cards.

+The most common reason for making a script is probably to avoid writing the same command again and again.
+On an HPC-sytem, such as the ones offered by NAISS, scripts are required to execute Linux commands and programs inside the batch system.

 !!! note "Learning objectives"

     **Questions**

+    * What is a script?
-    - What are file permissions?
+    * What are file permissions?
-    - What is a script?
+    * How do I write a script?
-    - How do I write a script?
+    * How do I execute a script?

     **Objectives**

-    - Learn how to make a simple script
+    * Learn how to make a simple script
-    - Get a brief introduction to **permissions**
+    * Get a brief introduction to **permissions**

 !!!
 Hint "Code along!"

-    Try out / code along for some of these examples.
+    Try out or code along for some of these examples.

     You can use the contents of the directory ``/exercises/script`` that you got from the downloaded tarball (<a href="https://github.com/hpc2n/linux-command-line-101/raw/refs/heads/main/exercises.tar.gz">exercises.tar.gz</a>) to play with.
 If you have not done so already, right-click and save to download, or right-click and copy the url, then do ``wget THE-URL-YOU-COPIED`` in a terminal window to download it there.
 Then do <code>tar -zxvf patterns.tar.gz</code> to unpack.

+## Starting with a motivational example
+We start scripting with a simple example.
+The task at hand is to check how many lines of the file ``file.dat`` contain the string 'ABCD'.
+This time we want to do this with a script.

+!!!
+Example to code along

+    Use an editor, e.g. `nano` to create the file ``my_first.sh``.
+The file should contain the following:

+    ```bash
+    #!/bin/bash
+    grep 'ABCD' file.dat > file_filtered.dat
+    wc -l < file_filtered.dat
+    ```

+    With the following command, which will be explained in-depth further down, we can make the script executable

+    ```bash
+    $ chmod u+x my_first.sh
+    ```

+    Now we can execute the script:

+    ```bash
+    $ ./my_first.sh
+    ```

+    You should get the number 2 as a result.
+Confirm this by looking into the file ``file.dat``.
+With a single line we executed both commands `grep` and `wc`.

+**What it does**

+    - First line of the script: telling the system it should be executed in the ``bash`` shell, since commands differ between shells (the program loader is told to run the program ``/bin/bash`` as first argument). ``#!`` are called "shebang"
+    - second line: search for the string ``ABCD`` in the file ``file.dat``, then redirect the output to the file ``file_filtered.dat``
+    - third line: run the command ``wc -l`` with the file ``file_filtered.dat`` as input.
+It then redirects the output to the file ``output.dat``.

+We can now execute two Linux commands with a single line.

 ## Permissions

+We have used the command ``chmod`` in the above example.

 !!! note